Find Hope, Acceptance and Connection Navigating Your Journey with a Grief Coach

 services

-One-on-one coaching sessions: $125/session or a 5-session package at $531.25 (15% off)
+One-on-one coaching sessions: $125/hour-long session or a 5-session package at $531.25 (15% off).
+Couples and groups are $175/hour.

 In these sessions, offered in person, via Zoom, or over the phone, we will make space for your feelings, your stories, your relationship to grief and the patterns, behaviors and messaging that may be keeping you stuck.
 In addition to reflective listening and guidance, sessions may include writing prompts, ritual suggestions, meditation, and light movement.
 In-person sessions may also incorporate Reiki and Indigenous Andean healing practices from the Pachakuti Mesa Tradition.